-The MGM240S modules have a RF registration for import and use in South Korea.
+The low-power variant of the BGM240P modules has a RF registration for import and use in South Korea.

-Registration number is R-R-BGT-GM240S.
+Registration number is R-R-BGT-GM240P.

 These modules are meant to be integrated into end-products, which then become exempted from doing the RF emission testing, as long as the recommended design guidance is followed, and as long as, where applicable, the approved external antennas are used and any additional transmit power backoff is implemented in accordance to the measurements and configurations seen in the formal test report(s).